KeremAR/proxmox-k3s/README.md

 ---

-## Step 1: Prepare Proxmox Instance for K3s
+## Step 1: Prepare Proxmox Credentials for K3s

 1. **Create a New User**: Add a `ubuntuprox` user with `sudo` privileges.
 2. **Set Up SSH**: Generate SSH keys for `ubuntuprox` and copy them to the admin VM for access.

 ---

-## Step 2: Prepare Proxmox for K3s Cluster
+## Step 2: Prepare Proxmox VMs for K3s Cluster

 1. **Create VM Template**: Create an Ubuntu-based VM template with necessary resources (e.g., 4GB RAM, 2 CPU cores, SSH key setup).
 2. **Create VMs for K3s Cluster**: Create multiple VMs to serve as K3s nodes.